icecube/icetray-public/icetray/resources/docs/segments.rst

 You can also, of course, read the source code for the segment.

+.. _default_parameters:

 Default Parameters for Segments
 """""""""""""""""""""""""""""""

+.. autodata:: icecube.icetray.I3Default
+   :no-value:

 Often times segments will contain default parameters.
 When segments are layered with default parameters which are passed to modules it can often be difficult to track down where the parameter was actually set.
-There is a global singleton `icetray.I3Default` which if passed to a module will be equivalent to not setting the parameter.
-Setting the segment to `I3Default` will simplify the segment so you don't have to guess the correct default to pass the the module.
+There is a global singleton :py:obj:`~.icetray.I3Default` which if passed to a module will be equivalent to not setting the parameter.
+Setting the segment to :py:obj:`~.I3Default` will simplify the segment so you don't have to guess the correct default to pass the the module.

 Example usage::